What is a Modern Data Stack? Definition, Stages, & Best Practices

 What Is A Modern Data Stack?

-A modern data stack is a comprehensive ecosystem of cloud-native software tools and platforms that enables organisations to collect, store, transform, analyse, and visualise data in a streamlined, scalable manner.
+A modern data stack (MDS) is a comprehensive ecosystem of cloud-native software tools and platforms that enables organisations to collect, store, transform, analyse, and visualise data in a streamlined, scalable manner.
 Unlike legacy systems that were often monolithic, difficult to maintain, and inflexible, modern stacks are designed around principles of modularity, interoperability, and democratised access to data insights.

 Modern Data Stack Layers and Architecture